 - Traveling light: Call ahead to a hospital, lactation consultant, or baby supply store in your destination city and see if you can rent one for the duration of your stay.

 These are the breast pumps you are likely most familiar with.
 They’re the most popular, probably because the Affordable Care Act completely covers the cost of purchasing them (source).

 Used commonly by working moms, most come with a carrying bag or backpack for easy transport.

-Many of these pumps also have an option to run off of regular batteries or a compatible accessory with which to plug into the cigarette lighter of a car for convenient use on the go!
+Many of these pumps also have battery options or accessories such as a car power adapter for convenient use on the go!